National Extended Time (50% time extension)

 If approved, you will be allowed up to 5 hours total to work on the multiple-choice tests at your own pace.
-If you are taking the ACT Plus Writing, you will be allowed 5 hours and 45 minutes total to work on all five tests.
+If you are taking the ACT with writing, you will be allowed 6 hours total to work on all five tests.

-To apply for this form of testing for the first time, you and a school official must complete and sign the Application for ACT Extended Time National Testing.
-The application explains the eligibility criteria, documentation required, registration deadlines, and how to request a test date change or re-register if you were previously approved.
+To apply for this form of testing for the first time, you and a school official must complete and sign the Request for ACT Extended Time National Testing.
+The request form explains the eligibility criteria, documentation required, registration deadlines, and how to request a test date change or re-register if you were previously approved.

 You must first submit a registration for your preferred test date according to the instructions for your registration method:

-- Register online: Print a copy of the standard time admission ticket and send it with your application.
+- Register online: Print a copy of the standard time admission ticket and send it with your Request for ACT Extended Time National Testing.
 If you are approved, we will assign you to the nearest available center with an extended time seat.
 We cannot guarantee you will be assigned to the center on your standard time admission ticket.
 You will receive an e-mail prompting you to print the new admission ticket for extended time.

-- Register by mail: Return the application with your completed registration folder and your fee payment in any 9 x 12 envelope.
+- Register by mail: Return the Request for ACT Extended Time National Testing with your completed registration folder and your fee payment in any 9 x 12 envelope.

 If you are approved, you will be assigned to an extended time room (usually 10 or fewer examinees), and "Extended Time" will be printed on your admission ticket.
 If you are not approved, you will be notified in writing.
 If you registered online, you will still be registered to test with standard time at the test center on your admission ticket.
 If you registered by mail, you will be automatically assigned to a standard time room.
 If you do not submit your application and all required documentation with a registration folder or admission ticket postmarked by the deadline, you will only be allowed to test with standard time on test day.